-Problem Statement 1: A small percentage of students had a difficult transition from 8th grade to 9th grade, especially with college course requirements.
+Problem Statement 1: Each year, a small percentage of students have difficulty transitioning from 8th grade to 9th grade, especially with college course requirements.
 Root Cause: CTE ECHS is still working with middle schools to create a robust transition program to address the varying needs of incoming 9th grade students.
 There is a district wide expectation that students who are selected to attend CTE ECHS will not struggle academically.